Leoj030/create-ex-project/README.md

-# 🚀 Create Express Project
+# 🚀 Generate Express App

 Express.js boilerplate with a clean, layered architecture designed for rapid backend development.
 Built with flexibility in mind, supporting both **TypeScript** and **JavaScript** to match your preferences.